panda1835/fulbright-how-to-get-help/_sources/content/english/4_myths_and_facts.md

 A: Erection and ejaculation are common physiological responses that may result from mere physical contact or even extreme stress.
 These responses do not imply that you wanted or enjoyed the assault.

-### All sexual assault victims will report the crime immediately to the police?
+### All sexual assault victims will report the crime immediately to the police.

 A: Many victims of sexual assaults choose to stay silenced, rather than report the assault to the police.
 In fact, reporting a sexual assault incident to the police is the exception, not the norm.

 ### Most people dramatize their situations or lie about being sexually assaulted.
-It’s not really a big problem?
+It’s not really a big problem.

 A: A number of unreported cases is undefined, estimating many more sexual assault cases remain unknown.

 The prevalence of false reporting for sexual assault crimes is low - between 2% and 10%.

-### A rape survivor will be battered, bruised, and hysterical?
+### A rape survivor will be battered, bruised, and hysterical.

 A: Many rape survivors are not visibly injured.
 People react to crises in a spectrum of responses, which can include calm, hysteria, withdrawal, anger, apathy, denial, and shock.